michaela10c/irleed_learning/README.md

 - experiments follow the setup described in the report (100 seeds, 1000 iterations)
 - homogeneous and heterogeneous experiments disable epsilon
 - epsilon-only experiment isolates epsilon as the only source of heterogeneity
-- no notebook is required to reproduce results
 - some seeds may fail due to numerical instability